tlithaee/Thrift_ecommerce/README.md

 | Wan Sabrina         | 5025211023  |
 | Syarifah Talitha    | 5025211175  |

+## Project Overview
+For our final project in the Laravel framework course, we plan to develop a website called **ArtisanEats**, a Food Order Delivery Website.
+This website will allow customers to browse food menus and place delivery orders.
+The website will feature a clean and visually appealing green theme to represent freshness and sustainability.

 ## Demo Video
 Below is the demo video link that illustrates the key functionality of this project:
 [Watch the demo video here](https://youtu.be/z85R-rFig2Q)